Easy Parmesan Zucchini Fritters Recipe (Healthy Yogurt Dill Sauce)

 If you aren’t up for making a special sauce, the zucchini fritters are also excellent with a dollop of plain yogurt, sour cream, guacamole, marinara, hummus – or simply enjoy them plain!

-Step 2: Grate & Drain Zucchini
+Step 2: Grate and Drain Zucchini

-Wash your zucchini, cut off the butt ends, and grate it into medium-fine shreds β we use a basic box cheese grater.
-Add the grated zucchini to a strainer.
-Next, evenly sprinkle the zucchini bits with about 1 teaspoon of salt, and toss to mix.
+- Add the grated zucchini to a strainer, evenly sprinkle over about 1 teaspoon of salt, and toss to mix.
 Rest the strainer in a clean sink, or set it over a bowl that can catch the runoff.

-Over the next 20-30 minutes, the salt is going to help draw excess water out of the zucchini, which will drain away.
+- Over the next 20-30 minutes, the salt is going to help draw excess water out of the zucchini, which will drain away.
 To help remove even more moisture, toss, press and lightly wring out the zucchini every 5-10 minutes.
-Do not add the collected zucchini water to the recipe!

-Step 3: Create Zucchini Fritter Batter
+Step 3: Mix the Batter

-Once the grated zucchini has finished draining, give it a final squeeze and add it to a mixing bowl.
-Combine all of the other ingredients in the amounts listed above into the bowl as well, minus the salt.
+- Combine all of the other ingredients in the amounts listed above into the bowl as well, minus the salt.
 You already added that to the zucchini!
 Also, if you have enough, reserve some of the chives to use as a garnish later.

-Youβll note there is a sliding scale listed for the amount of flour.
+- You’ll note there is a sliding scale listed for the amount of flour.
 We typically start by adding 1/3 cup, stir, and sprinkle in a little more if needed to help absorb moisture and bind the batter – but never more than 1/2 cup total.
 The flour, along with the cheese and egg, is what makes the fritters stick together!

-Mix well.
+- Mix well.

 Step 4: Pan-Fry the Zucchini Fritters

-Heat a skillet on the stove top on a medium-high heat.
+- Heat a skillet on the stove top on a medium-high heat.
 We use our favorite cast iron skillet!
-Add your oil of choice – enough to prevent sticking, but not so much that theyβre swimming in oil.
+Add your oil of choice – enough to prevent sticking, but not so much that they’re swimming in oil.
 Extra virgin olive oil is our go-to.
-Here is another pivotal moment: ensure the pan and oil are hot before adding your zucchini fritter batter!
-This helps them get nice and βcrispyβ (there I go, using that wordβ¦) instead of soggy.

-Next, scoop and drop 1/4 cup blobs of zucchini fritter batter into the hot pan.
+- Next, scoop and drop 1/4 cup blobs of zucchini fritter batter into the hot pan.
 Lightly press and spread them to about half-inch thick, 4 to 5-inch round cakes.
-Allow the fritters to cook until they are brown on one side, then flip and brown the other – about 3 to 5 minutes per side.

-Step 5: Plate & Serve
+Step 5: Plate and Serve

 Once the zucchini fritters are browned to your liking, remove them from the pan.
 Before plating, you may want to rest them on a paper towel to absorb any excess oil.
-Need a sustainable alternative to using a paper towel?
-Set them on a slice of homemade sourdough bread instead!
-Ha!

 Garnish with a sprinkle of chopped chives, a slice of lemon, and/or our killer yogurt sauce.
 Serve immediately.
-Or, enjoy as leftovers!

 I am suddenly starving.
 Excuse me while I go harvest some zucchini.